fazil-syed/fazil-syed/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [syedfazil539@gmail.com](mailto:syedfazil539@gmail.com)
-* 🧠  I'm learning Flutter and Solving Problems on Leetcode
+* 🧠  I'm learning DSA and Solving Problems on Leetcode
 * ⚡  Recently I have started contributing to Open Source Projects including mattermost and Dailydotdev.

 ### Skills